road-90390_1920

 You don’t have to quit your job, but you have to open space for meaning…

-Looking for the meaning in my life took me to many, I repeat, many journeys.
-I took courses, volunteered for different causes and went down many rabbit holes.
-However, my anxious tendencies and diminishing self esteem made me use the searching as another factor to feel helpless and tired.
-My sheer drive was contaminating the search too.
-I wanted meaning and I wanted it now!
+Looking for meaning in my life took me to many, I repeat, many journeys.
+I took courses, volunteered for different causes, and went down many rabbit holes.
+However, my anxious tendencies and diminishing self-esteem made me use searching as another factor to feel helpless and tired.
+My sheer drive was contaminating the search, too.
+I wanted meaning, and I wanted it now!
 I lacked the beginners mindset…I didn’t know how to enjoy this process.
 Only one thing saved me: Learning how to breathe.

-I had found my now teacher about 2 years before I got to the my lowest point.
-In my life I have never felt what I felt after his breathing & yoga workshop.
+I found my teacher about 2 years before I got to my lowest point.
+In my life, I have never felt what I felt after his breathing and yoga workshop.
 No yoga teacher ever conveyed the power of breathing the way he did.
 I wanted more!
 But with my scattered brain at the time, I forgot about it after a hot minute.
-I managed to purchase his book and a DVD (yes that’s how long ago that was!)
-I kept reading the book on and off, and eventually I found myself practicing with his yoga video at least once a week.
+I managed to purchase his book and a DVD (yes, that’s how long ago that was!)
+I kept reading the book on and off, and eventually, I found myself practicing with his yoga video at least once a week.
 Again, what I felt at the end of these practices was something I couldn’t access in other classes.
 I decided that this method was part of what I wanted to learn the day I quit my job…

-Transformation and spiritual work is not linear you see?
-You just have to pick something that CHALLENGES you and KEEP AT IT.
-In many studies, people with severe physical and nervous challenges improve when exerting effort doing something that is uncomfortable but safe.
-The problem when you feel burnout is that you can start “overindulging” only doing things you like because you need to decompress.
-Those that are cozy and feel easy…There is a big place for these activities in recovery from burnout but I often see a problem with comfort foods, alcohol, TV watching, over using social media and gaming not moving enough.
-These are not healing activities, they may feel good but they aren’t helping.
+How does this apply to career burnout?
+Well, In many studies, people with severe physical and nervous challenges improve when exerting effort doing something that is uncomfortable but safe.
+The problem when you feel burnt out is that you can start “overindulging” and only do things you like because you need to decompress.
+Those that are cozy and feel easy…There is a big place for these activities in recovery from burnout, but I often see a problem with comfort foods, alcohol, TV watching, overusing social media, and gaming not moving enough.
+These are not healing activities; they may feel good, but they aren’t helping.
 To achieve real growth and healing means you have to retrain your brain to be able to grow and expand beyond comfort.
 That’s learning to be uncomfortable and not trigger stress while doing so.
-This is the power of breath work.
+This is the power of breathwork.

-I teach a form of breath work that is NOT traditional pranayama.
-I honor and respect the yogic tradition and many of the techniques I teach come from it.
-But the old school work is far too challenging for someone healing from burnout.
+I teach a form of breathwork that is NOT traditional yoga pranayama.
+I honor and respect the yogic tradition, but the old-school work is far too challenging for someone healing from burnout.
 What I teach is the entry door of balancing discomfort and ease.
-This work will purge the demons from all he emotional baggage you carry in a way that is uncomfortable but not exhausting.
+This work will purge the demons from all the emotional baggage you carry in a way that is uncomfortable but not exhausting.
 Does it require energy?
 Yes.
 But the power you are able to harvest after you open the space in your chest for “Inspiration” is what will allow you to insert the activities that will add meaning to your life.

 A solution for job created burnout